nsevers/crawl_tool/README.md

 Ease of Use
 1. Input a URL
-2. Input prompt
+2. Input prompt - The AI will use this to determine relevance of content
-3. Then let the AI handle the entire scraping process.
-The AI will chose a suitable filename for the markdown file.
+3. Output filename - Content will be saved in markdown format
+4. The AI will:
+   - Crawl only within the starting URL's folder structure
+   - Extract content relevant to the prompt
+   - Structure the output with source URLs and relevance scores

 Keep logs or verbose output so users can track the crawler’s progress.